scotty-james/Doggy-And-Soul--MS4/README.md

 This was a very good learning opportunity for me in understanding the importance of keeping information safe when building web apps.
 Luckily, when creating the new database I didn't encounter any further issues and I was able to move forward quickly.

 ---

+## <p align="center">Credits

+## <p align="center"> Acknowledgements

+- I would like to thank and acknowledge my mentor Spencer Barriball for his usual encouragement throughout the project and for the helpful tips and recommendations along the way, thank you for your guidance and support throughout the entire course - you have been great!

+- The Code Institute Slack Community which continues to be a fantastic resource when troubleshooting.

+---